 Natural History Museum London | Largest history museum in Britain

 The Natural History Museum in London is a world-renowned center of natural history and science.
 Opened in 1881, it is housed in Alfred Waterhouse's grand Romanesque building, often called a "cathedral of nature" for its awe-inspiring architecture.
-It is renowned for its vast collection of around 80 million specimens and its active role in scientific research, making it a pre-eminent center for understanding the natural world.
+Renowned for its vast collection of around 80 million specimens and its active role in scientific research, the museum is a pre-eminent center for understanding the natural world.

 Why visit the Natural History Museum